View at the Toronto downtown from Toronto Islands on Ontario Lake.

 Admission and opening hours: Kensington Market is free to explore and open daily.
 Kensington’s Pedestrian Sundays happen the last Sunday of every month throughout summer.

-Interactive Map: 12 Best Things to Do in Toronto in Summer 2024
+Interactive Map: Top Activities and Must-See Spots in Toronto in Summer

 We’ve put together an interactive map for you to enhance your summer trip to Toronto.
 It features all of the must-see spots and activities mentioned in this article.

-How to use this map: To access the list of locations, click on the top left corner.
-For a larger view, click on the top right corner to open the map in a new tab.
+How to use this map: Access the list of locations by clicking on the top left corner of the map.
+For a larger view, open the map in a new tab by clicking on the top right corner.
 Alternatively, save our map to your Google Maps by clicking the star next to the map title.

 Other Toronto Summer Activities